ouiyeah/eclipse/README.md

 install jdk and add the install path to the windows environment 'path' (for windows)
 ![jdk_path](https://raw.githubusercontent.com/ouiyeah/eclipse/master/img/jdk_path.png "jdk_path")

-uncompress jdk package and source environments (for linux)
+uncompress jdk package and export environments at the end of '.bashrc' (for linux)

 >$ sudo mv [jdk_dir] /usr/lib/jvm